 We live in a sacramental universe, a universe that is an expression of the divine, an outward and physical sign of an inward and spiritual grace.
 The inward and spiritual grace at the heart of creation is revealed by its outward and physical manifestations.
 The ongoing, evolving creation reveals God as its Source.
 God’s beauty and love, power and energy are mediated through the natural world.

-This understanding is missed by those whose primary form of news, analysis, and entertainment is commercial television and whose worldview is shaped by the commercial media.
-Today’s dominant commercial culture knows nothing of the sacramental value of life or the intrinsic value of all parts of creation.
+This understanding is missed by those whose worldview is shaped by the commercial media.
+Today’s dominant culture knows nothing of the sacramental value of life or the intrinsic value of all parts of creation.
 Its view is purely utilitarian, based on turning plants, animals, land, and even water into commodities so that they can be bought and sold, reducing their value to the economic value of the bottom line.
-This ideology desacrilizes life and creates a framework that allows creation to be exploited for the sake of human beings.
-It also diminishes human life and hopes for the future.
+This profane ideology creates a framework that allows creation to be exploited for the sake of human beings and diminishes hope for the future.

-In the midst of these grave challenges, faith communities have a profound opportunity and responsibility to lend aid and to point in the direction of hope.
-We hope that the materials listed here will help inspire and motivate us all to do our small part in helping to preserve God's creation, for the sake of the people we love, for the sake of the whole, for the sake of future generations, for the sake of our souls.
+Amid these grave challenges, faith communities have a profound opportunity and responsibility to lend aid and to point in the direction of hope.
+We hope that our work will help inspire others to join in helping to make possible the regeneration of God’s creation, for the sake of God’s beloved people, for the sake of the whole, for the sake of future generations, for the sake of our souls.

 Faith communities can offer creative, celebratory events that nourish the spirit, demonstrate alternatives to the consumer culture, and bring hope and joy.
 Such experiences are spiritually renewing and enable us to stay in the struggle for the long haul.
 Worship services and rituals can be held outside, or can incorporate story, symbol, and art to cultivate reverence for the creation.

-Churches and other spiritual communities can work with Interfaith and secular organizations to create sustainable communities and to advocate for policies of justice, peace, and environmental healing.
+Churches and other spiritual communities can work with Interfaith and secular organizations to create resilient, low-carbon communities and to advocate for policies of justice, peace, and environmental healing.